 They shouldn’t be overweight or underweight.

-So it is best if you regulate what they eat so they can grow into their normal size.
+So it is best to regulate what they eat so they can grow into their normal size.

 - Proper Management: It is important to manage the layers efficiently.